Injection moulding: Mould design

 To ease maintenance and venting, cavities and cores are divided into pieces, called inserts, and sub-assemblies, also called inserts, blocks, or chase blocks.
 By substituting interchangeable inserts, one mould may make several variations of the same part.

 More complex parts are formed using more complex moulds.
 These may have sections called slides, that move into a cavity perpendicular to the draw direction, to form overhanging part features.
 When the mould is opened, the slides are pulled away from the plastic part by using stationary “angle pins” on the stationary mould half.
 These pins enter a slot in the slides and cause the slides to move backward when the moving half of the mould opens.
 The part is then ejected and the mould closes.
 The closing action of the mould causes the slides to move forward along the angle pins.

 A mould can produce several copies of the same parts in a single "shot".
 The number of "impressions" in the mould of that part is often incorrectly referred to as cavitation.
 A tool with one impression is often called a single impression (cavity) mould.
 A mould with two or more cavities of the same parts is usually called a multiple impression (cavity) mould.
 (Not to be confused with "Multi-shot moulding" {which is dealt with in the next section.}) Some extremely high production volume moulds (like those for bottle caps) can have over 128 cavities.

 In some cases, multiple cavity tooling moulds a series of different parts in the same tool.
 Some toolmakers call these moulds family moulds, as all the parts are related—e.g., plastic model kits.

 Some moulds allow previously moulded parts to be reinserted to allow a new plastic layer to form around the first part.
 This is often referred to as overmoulding.
 This system can allow for production of one-piece tires and wheels.

+Moulds for highly precise and extremely small parts from micro injection molding requires extra care in the design stage, as material resins react differently compared to their full-sized counterparts where they must quickly fill these incredibly small spaces, which puts them under intense shear strains.